Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Board of Directors, Chairman

 Markus helped found the German Skateistan association in 2009 on the request of Skateistan's Deputy Director, Max Henninger.
-When Sonja Eller resigned in 2011 Markus took over as chairman in the German entity.
-As an online-journalist he helps to keep the German website alive.
+In 2011 Markus took over as the position as chairman for the German entity.
+As an online-journalist he helps to keep the German website updated.

 Markus can be contacted at firstname.lastname@example.org